ny-gov/citizen-statewide-lake-monitoring-assessment-b6x3-58ht

 There are a few ways to ingest data into the local engine.

-For external repositories (like this repository), the Splitgraph Engine can "mount" upstream data sources by using sgr mount.
+For external repositories, the Splitgraph Engine can "mount" upstream data sources by using sgr mount.
 This feature is built around Postgres Foreign Data Wrappers (FDW).
 You can write custom "mount handlers" for any upstream data source.
 For an example, we blogged about making a custom mount handler for HackerNews stories.

-For hosted datasets, where the author has pushed Splitgraph Images to the repository, you can "clone" and/or "checkout" the data using sgr cloneand sgr checkout.
+For hosted datasets (like this repository), where the author has pushed Splitgraph Images to the repository, you can "clone" and/or "checkout" the data using sgr cloneand sgr checkout.

-Mounting Data
+Cloning Data

 First, install Splitgraph if you haven't already.

-Mount the table with sgr mount
+Clone the metadata with sgr clone

 Query the data with your existing tools

-Once you've loaded the data into your local Splitgraph engine, you can query it with any of your existing tools.
+Once you've loaded the data into your local Splitgraph Engine, you can query it with any of your existing tools.
 As far as they're concerned, ny-gov/citizen-statewide-lake-monitoring-assessment-b6x3-58ht is just another Postgres schema.